Newton Abbot: Roads

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Beacon Hill and the local relay transmitters.

+Local radio stations are BBC Radio Devon on 104.3 FM, Heart West on 96.4, Greatest Hits Radio Devon on 105.5 FM and Radio Exe on 107.3 FM.

+The town is served by the local newspaper, Mid-Devon Advertiser which publishes on Thursdays.

 Sport and leisure

 Newton Abbot has two non-League football clubs: Buckland Athletic F.C., which plays at Homers Heath, and Newton Abbot Spurs A.F.C., which plays at the Recreation Ground.
 The headquarters of Devon County Football Association are in the town.

 Newton Abbot's South Devon Cricket Club was established in 1851 and also plays at the Recreation Ground.

 The town has a long-standing rugby union club, Newton Abbot RFC (established 1873), which plays home games at Rackerhayes in nearby Kingsteignton.

 Two greyhound racing tracks existed; the Newton Abbot Greyhound Track lasted from 1974 to 2005 and a short-lived track was laid on the Recreation Ground, where Newton Abbot Spurs plays today.
 The racing was independent (unaffiliated to the sports governing body, the National Greyhound Racing Club) and so both were known as flapping tracks, a name given to independent tracks.
 Distances there were 250, 450 and 460 yards and racing lasted about five years.